scchess/Qualimap/doc/analysis.rst

     *Reads alignment*

-    The assignment of read counts per-category: aligned to genes or without any feature (intronic and intergenic).
-By default only unique alignments are counted.
-Additionally number of non-unique alignments is reported as well as number of ambiguous alignments and unmapped reads.
+    The assignment of read counts per-category:
+        - total number of mapped reads
+        - total number of alignments
+        - number of secondary alignments (duplicates are marked as SAM flag)
+        - number of non-unique alignments (SAM format "NH" tag of a read is  more than one)
+        - number of reads aligned to genes, also without any feature (intronic and intergenic)
+        - number of ambiguous alignments
+        - number of unmapped reads.

     *Transcript coverage profile*